garycrawford/garycrawford.co.uk/README.md

-# Mícheál Morgan Landing
+# Gary Crawford Landing

 [![license][license-image]][license-url] [![changelog][changelog-image]][changelog-url]

 ## Summary

-Personal landing page for [michealmorgan.com](michealmorgan.com).
+This Personal landing page borrows heavily from [michealmorgan.com](michealmorgan.com).

 Let's face it, we update our personal sites once in a blue moon.
 This go around, I wanted something that used the least amount of tech as possible.
 Something that when I go to perform an update in however many months/years, there are no frameworks or dead JavaScript to tend to.
 Just plain old HTML and CSS.